-- The practice had a mission statement which was displayed in the waiting areas and staff knew and understood the values. - The practice had a robust strategy and supporting business plans which reflected the vision and values and were regularly monitored.
+- The practice had a mission statement and staff knew and understood the values. - The practice had produced a patient charter leaflet which outlined the practice's mission statement and practice and patient responsibilities. - The practice had a strategy and supporting business plan which reflected the vision and values of the practice.